mlrun/mlrun/docs/feature-store/online-access-serving.md

 svc = fstore.get_online_feature_service(<feature vector name>)
 ```

-After creating the service you can use the feature vector's Entity to get the latest feature vector for it.
+After creating the service you can use the feature vector's ntity to get the latest feature vector for it.
 Pass a list of `{<key name>: <key value>}` pairs to receive a batch of feature vectors.

 ```python